shopsys/monorepo-tools/docs/introduction/monorepo.md

 * **docker/** - templates for configuration of docker in monorepo.

-* **build.xml** - definitions of targets for use in the monorepo, some already defined targets have modified behaviour in such a way that their actions are launched over all monorepo packages
+* **build.xml** - definitions of targets for use in the monorepo, some already defined targets have modified behavior in such a way that their actions are launched over all monorepo packages

 * **composer.json** - contains the dependencies required by individual packages and by Shopsys Framework.
 It is not generated automatically, so each change made in the `composer.json` of the specific package must be reflected